proteanhq/protean/docs/index.rst

 Protean is ready for today's diverse and layered software stack requirements:

 - Lightweight APIs
-- Non-opinionated and non-enforcing Application Code organization
+- Non-opinionated and non-enforcing Application Code structure
 - Abstract implementations for well-understood design patterns
 - Expressive Domain Language for both developers as well as Business Users
 - Full support for Domain-Driven Design
-- Out-of-the-box database support for SQL and NoSQL Databases
+- Support for a variety of SQL and NoSQL Databases
 - Ready to use plugins for popular API frameworks like Flask and Pyramid
-- Extendable interfaces to build your own plugins
+- Extendable interfaces to build custom plugins
 - Concrete Implementations for typical Business requirements like Authentication and Notifications
+- Container support for Docker
+- Kubernetes driven deployment mechanisms
+- Out-of-the-box support for deploying into AWS, Azure and GCP

-Protean officially supports Python 3.6+.
+*Protean officially supports Python 3.6+.*

 .. toctree::
     :maxdepth: 1